Ion Weibel Instability in the hybrid framework: the optimal resolution: Simulation

 As predicted by the theory, for $M_{\rm A}=30$ the dominant $k$ mode is properly resolved by $N=10$, and corresponds to the peak of the power spectrum obtained with this resolution.
-The higher resolution case, $N=20$, resolves smaller scales that are not necessary to capture the dominant mode at this Mach number.
 The $N=10$ simulations also reproduce the expected polarization behavior, including the transition to $B_y>B_x$ as a function of $k$ predicted by the linear theory shown in Figure \ref{fig:linear_theory}(c).
-At higher wavenumbers ($k > 10$), the polarization obtained with $N=10$ deviates from the theoretical prediction, with $B_y<B_x$; however, these modes contribute only $\sim 1\%$ of the total power, as shown in Figure~\ref{fig:1D_simulation}a) and b), having a small impact on the overall behaviour of the instability and of the polarization.
+At higher wavenumbers ($k > 10$), the polarization obtained with $N=10$ deviates from the theoretical prediction, with $B_y<B_x$; however, these modes contribute only $\sim 1\%$ of the total power, as shown in Figure~\ref{fig:1D_simulation}a), having a small impact on the overall behaviour of the instability and of the polarization.
 Overall, $N=10$ is sufficient to accurately capture the dominant mode.
-The magnetic field at the end of the linear phase reaches saturation levels of $\sim 42$, consistent with the prediction from the trapping mechanism (see Figure~\ref{fig:linear_theory}(b)).
+The higher resolution case, $N=20$, resolves smaller scales that are not necessary to capture the dominant mode at this Mach number.
+However, it produces more accurate results both in the power spectrum and in the polarization properties at high $k$.
+On the other hand, $N=5$ clearly under-resolves the dominant unstable mode and also fails to properly capture the polarization.
+The magnetic field at the end of the linear phase reaches saturation levels of $\sim 42$, consistent with the prediction from the trapping mechanism (see also Figure~\ref{fig:linear_theory}(b)).
 While, in principle, $N=20$ would allow one to resolve even smaller scales, the goal of this paper is to provide a practical prescription for shock simulations that preserves optimal computational efficiency.
-In this context, we are demonstrating that $N=10$ already provides sufficient resolution.
+In this context, we demonstrate that $N=10$ already provides sufficient resolution to capture the main characteristics of the instability.
+However, achieving higher precision at smaller scales requires correspondingly higher resolution.